syncfusion-content/uwp-docs/uwp/TreeGrid/Selection.md

 {% endhighlight %}
 {% endtabs %}

-### Show the selection of row/cell when setting the background to SfTreeGrid
+### Show the selection of row/cell when setting the background to TreeGrid

 The `Row`/`Cell` selection border is behind the grid cell content.
 So, when you apply the background for row, the selection is not displayed in `UI`.
 You can overcome this by setting opacity in `TreeGridCell`.